Who Is Pack 057?

 Do I have to sell anything?

-No. Fundraisers to help offset costs of activities are an option based upon the willingness of adult volunteers to organize and oversee, and are completely voluntary when/if they occur.
+No, but fundraisers to help families to offset costs of registration and activities are offered as an option based upon the willingness of adult volunteers to organize and oversee, and are completely voluntary when/if they occur.
+Such fundraising opportunities include Popcorn and Camp Card (coupon card) sales.

 Is it true that girls can join the program too?